standingtree/real-time-bus-tracker/README.md

 Roadmap:
 - Allow user to change routes via a dropdown menu
+- Connect the "current stop" integer code to a plain English stop name
 - Improve label positioning for bus icons on map so that image and text are visibly separated
 - Allow user to select different datapoints to view for currently active buses